SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

 # Deploy a faulty integration flow

-In this exercise you will copy a prepared integration flow, configure, and deploy it
+In this exercise you will copy a prepared integration flow, configure, deploy it, and provoke a deployment exception.

 #### Prequisites: